H-1B for PhD Holders & Students | Green Card after PhD, Alternatives

 • USCIS sets aside 6,800 of these H-1B visas exclusively for residents of Chile and Singapore.

 2. Then comes the H-1B Master’s Cap – a second lottery round with an additional 20,000 visas available exclusively to applicants with a U.S. Master’s degree or higher from eligible universities or institutions.
+For PhD holders, this provides you with an additional chance.
+Combined with a level two or three wage, your odds of success are significantly boosted.

 If your registration is chosen, your employer will then file a Form I-129, Petition for a Nonimmigrant Worker.
-If your petition is approved, you will receive a notification and be able to start working as an H-1B nonimmigrant after October 1st of that same year.
+If your petition is approved, you will receive a notification and be able to start working as an H-1B nonimmigrant on or after October 1st of that same year.

 2. Applying for a Position with a Cap-Exempt Organization

 As a PhD holder, you may be well-positioned to apply for an H-1B visa with an H-1B cap-exempt organization.
 This is particularly so for certain institutes of higher education that offer J-1 or H-1B visas.
-Cap-exempt organizations can sponsor H-1B visas without any limitations throughout the year, bypassing the lottery.
+Cap-exempt organizations can sponsor H-1B visas without any limitations throughout the year, bypassing the aforementioned lottery.

 Only specific organizations are eligible, including